cultivating community in a meaningful way.

 Runner, yogi, coach & writer // Advocate for how we all connect: intersectional environmentalism.

-Megan is an Artist, Mother, and Educator practicing habits of the heart to facilitate connection, healing, and learning.
-She is a white wife and mother to Lakȟóta men.
+Megan Driving Hawk is an artist, mother, educator practicing habits of the heart to facilitate connection, healing and learning.
+She is a white wife and mother in a Lakȟóta Thiwáhe based in the Sonoran Desert.

 I run a 5k a day everyday as a silent protest against oppression.
 I call the initiative Miles For Justice and raise money to help marginalized communities.